 I've been in this business for over 25 years.
 Do you want to know how many times smart (I mean super smart) clients call me up with ideas that are super dangerous?
 How about, “all the time.”

-When the market is strong, you get greedy.
-You want to take more risk and that’s a bad idea.
-And when I say “bad”, I don’t mean it in the Michael Jackson cool way either.
+When the market is strong, we tend to all think we're financial geniuses.
+Folks want to take more risk and that's a bad idea.
+And when I say “bad”, I don't mean it in the Michael Jackson cool way either.
 I mean, bad as in…really dumb.

-But if you work with a good financial adviser (and listen to her) this won’t happen.
-She’ll remind you of your long-term plan and bring you back down to earth.
-Don’t thank us….it’s our job.
+But if you hire a financial adviser that's good (and listen), this won't happen.
+She'll remind you of your long-term plan and bring you back down to earth.
+Don't thank us….it's our job.

-Tap into our knowledge and experience.
-You’ve got one financial life.
-We’ve been part of hundreds of them.
-No we’re not any smarter than you are.
-We’ve just changed more financial spark plugs than you have.
+When you hire a financial adviser, tap into their knowledge and experience.
+You've got one financial life.
+We've been part of hundreds of them.
+No, we're not any smarter than you are.
+We've just changed more financial spark plugs than you have.
 We know the right wrench to use.

 5. We know what's good for you.

 That's right.
 You read it right.
 We know what's good for you and you don't.